soph-g/mini_projects/oop_kata/fortune_teller.md

 > 4 - Random question
 > 5 - Exit
 > 5
-> Goodbye, may luck be with you
+> Goodbye, may luck be with you...
 ```